So… You’re trying to find an Agent?

 Option 2 means my synopsis needs to be heavily edited down to get it onto a single page.
 It was a challenge to condense the text down and not lose anything important.

 I’m fairly sure that the more queries I put in, the more of these I’m going to find.
-So yeah, you can’t just have one synopsis that you can send to every one.
+So yeah, you can’t just have one synopsis that you can send to every agent.

 Examples of your Manuscript